Using complex gestures in a SwiftUI ScrollView

 .buttonStyle(style)

-.gesture(DragGesture(...)) // This will not work!
+.gesture(DragGesture(...)) // <-- This will not work!!!

-This means that we must handle double taps in both the button and the style.
+This means that we must handle double taps for both the button and the style.
 Also, since this new drag gesture will once again block scrolling, we must add a tap gesture before it to force a delay.
 This adds even more complexities since a tap gesture, a drag gesture and a button style must now work together.

+Adding drag gestures turned out to open a can of worms.
 Since the different parts of the code must handle the same functionality in different cases, I had to make the code more complex to avoid duplication.
 It works great, but became more complex than I expected.

 Conclusion

-I have added ScrollViewGestureButton to my SwiftUIKit library.
+I have added a ScrollViewGestureButton to my SwiftUIKit library.
 You can find the source code here.
 If you decide to give it a try, I’d be very interested in hearing what you think.

-Discussions
+Discussions & More

-If you found this interesting, follow the Twitter and Mastodon accounts for more content like this, and to be notified when new content is published.
+Follow on Twitter and Mastodon to be notified when new content & articles are published.